Skip to main content

 Integration with innFactory

 As a Microsoft Solutions Partner, innFactory supports you in implementing Microsoft Sentinel.
-We help with connector configuration, analytics rule tuning, playbook development, and SOC process optimization.
+We help with connector configuration, analytics rule tuning, playbook development, and migration to the Microsoft Defender portal.

 Contact us for a non-binding consultation on Microsoft Sentinel and cloud security monitoring.